leochow6590/ENGG1340-Project/README.md

 financial advise (how to save money) (eg. spending on food is 58% more than other users!
 Maybe you can dun eat food / advise : too much beer can cost u a lot and make you fat) (if user accept the advise, daily send notification to users to 提醒, etc: did you drink beer ytd? (yes)->>> you xxxxxxx trash (no) ->>>>>> Wow! you did great!

 ### Unique features:
+1. User have to set a password and enter the password everytime they access to the system.